abdul-alhasany/actions/create-gh-release/readme.md

-# Create Release From Tag
+# Create Github Release From Tag Action

 This action checks out the repository, and creates a tag from the latest commit.
 If the tag is created, it creates a release from the tag.
 It also uses `changelogithub` action to generate changelog from the tag.